 Applications for Track I, II, and Bridge via Track III are available each year on February 1st for admission consideration into the nursing course sequence for summer or fall of that year.
-Applications for Track III and the LPN to RN transition via Track I are available each year on October 1st for admission consideration into the nursing course sequence for spring of the next year.
+The application for Track III is available each year on October 1st for admission consideration into the nursing course sequence for spring of the next year.